-Each summer, the Youth Services Department hosts a free three-week summer camp for all middle school and high school students.
+Each summer, the Youth Services Department hosts a free two-week summer camp for all middle school and high school students.
 The middle school camp is for incoming 6th through 8th grade students, and the high school camp is for incoming 9th through 12th grade students.
 The camps are designed to help students develop social skills while participating in physical and group activities including group meetings, community service activities, arts & crafts, and guest speakers.

 Referring a Child

 Programs and services offered through the Lafayette Parish Sheriff’s Office Youth Services are open to any youth ages 10-17 in the parish.
 Participants are referred to programs by the Juvenile Assessment Center, a parent or guardian, teachers or school counselors, as well as outside agencies such as Juvenile Probation and Parole Officers.

 Lafayette Parish Sheriff’s Office Youth Services works in partnership with the Lafayette Parish School System, the courts, and other community service providers.
 The services we provide are free of charge to parish residents and are part of our efforts to provide a proactive solution to the school dropout rate as well as to reduce crime and delinquency among our youth by identifying and addressing contributing issues early on.